OpenEvalProject/evals/manuscripts/elife-67911/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/03rmrcq20 Graduate Program in Medical Genetics, University of British Columbia Vancouver Canada
+1. Graduate Program in Medical Genetics, University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-2. https://ror.org/04n901w50 British Columbia Children's Hospital Research Institute Vancouver Canada
+2. British Columbia Children's Hospital Research Institute Vancouver Canada ([ROR:04n901w50](https://ror.org/04n901w50))
-3. https://ror.org/03rmrcq20 Centre for Molecular Medicine and Therapeutics, The University of British Columbia Vancouver Canada
+3. Centre for Molecular Medicine and Therapeutics, The University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-4. https://ror.org/03rmrcq20 Department of Medical Genetics, University of British Columbia Vancouver Canada
+4. Department of Medical Genetics, University of British Columbia Vancouver Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-5. https://ror.org/00cvxb145 Department of Biochemistry, University of Washington School of Medicine Seattle United States
+5. Department of Biochemistry, University of Washington School of Medicine Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-6. https://ror.org/01an3r305 Department of Pediatrics, University of Pittsburgh School of Medicine Pittsburgh United States
+6. Department of Pediatrics, University of Pittsburgh School of Medicine Pittsburgh United States ([ROR:01an3r305](https://ror.org/01an3r305))
-7. https://ror.org/01an3r305 Departments of Developmental Biology and Cell Biology and Physiology, University of Pittsburgh School of Medicine Pittsburgh United States
+7. Departments of Developmental Biology and Cell Biology and Physiology, University of Pittsburgh School of Medicine Pittsburgh United States ([ROR:01an3r305](https://ror.org/01an3r305))

 † Corresponding author

 ## Abstract

 The response to insufficient oxygen (hypoxia) is orchestrated by the conserved hypoxia-inducible factor (HIF).
 However, HIF-independent hypoxia response pathways exist that act in parallel with HIF to mediate the physiological hypoxia response.
 Here, we describe a hypoxia response pathway controlled by Caenorhabditis elegans nuclear hormone receptor NHR-49, an orthologue of mammalian peroxisome proliferator-activated receptor alpha (PPARα).
 We show that nhr-49 is required for animal survival in hypoxia and is synthetic lethal with hif-1 in this context, demonstrating that these factors act in parallel.
-RNA-seq analysis shows that in hypoxia nhr-49 regulates a set of genes that are hif-1- independent, including autophagy genes that promote hypoxia survival.
+RNA-seq analysis shows that in hypoxia nhr-49 regulates a set of genes that are hif-1-independent, including autophagy genes that promote hypoxia survival.
 We further show that nuclear hormone receptor nhr-67 is a negative regulator and homeodomain-interacting protein kinase hpk-1 is a positive regulator of the NHR-49 pathway.
 Together, our experiments define a new, essential hypoxia response pathway that acts in parallel with the well-known HIF-mediated hypoxia response.

 ## Introduction